MicrosoftDocs/power-automate-docs/articles/desktop-flows/inspect-ui-elements.md

 - **Issue:** Hierarchy tree of specific web browser pages can't be displayed in the tool when the browser window containing them is minimized.

-    **Workaround:** Ensure the web browser window that you desire to inspect isn't minimized on your machine.
+    **Workaround:** Ensure the web browser window that you want to inspect isn't minimized on your machine.
 - **Issue:** Specific web browser's tree of UI elements can't be displayed in the tool if the Microsoft Power Automate web extension isn't installed and enabled.

   **Workaround:** Ensure that the Microsoft Power Automate web extension is installed and enabled in the respective web browser.